The Masters of Disaster are a mid-to-low power mercenary team in the DC Universe. They are primarily opponents of the Outsiders.

-- Inability to bring Heatstroke and Coldnap’s condition under control, though it’s unlikely that New-Wave ever put any real effort into that.
+- Inability to bring Heatstroke and Coldsnap’s condition under control.
+Though it’s unlikely that New-Wave ever put any real effort into that.

 - Defection of Windfall.

-- The Masters of Disaster were held in Markovia.
-However, Coldsnap and Heatstroke eventually ceased to believe in Markovian promises to cure their condition and combined their powers to blow up their cell.
+The Masters of Disaster were imprisoned in Markovia.
+However, Coldsnap and Heatstroke eventually ceased to believe in Markovian promises to cure their condition.
+They combined their powers to blow up their cell.

 New-Wave used a clone of Windfall to infiltrate the Outsiders and betray them.
 But the Masters’ assault was foiled thanks to Batman’s preparations.
 During the battle, one of the Windfalls was killed by the other.

-- By this point, the team was disintegrating.
-Coldnap and Heatstroke wanted to walk away, and New-Wave was willing to murder to keep them in.
+By this point, the team was disintegrating.
+Coldsnap and Heatstroke wanted to walk away, and New-Wave was willing to murder to keep them in.
 However they had been imprisoned in the Slabs, a prison for super-humans.
-They briefly got out of their cells when Mongul escaped, but were apparently beaten down by the guards and didn’t make it out.

-- Part of the team was apparently released a few years later, but not New-Wave.
+Part of the team was apparently released, but not New-Wave.
 Presumably she didn’t benefit from a shortened sentence for good behaviour.

-Leaderless, Heatstroke, Coldsnap and Shakedown attempted to rob a bank in Opal City in 1998.
+Leaderless, Heatstroke, Coldsnap and Shakedown attempted to rob a bank in Opal City.
 This was presumably another attempt to pay for research to cure Coldsnap and Heatstroke.
 However, they were steamrolled by Jake “Bobo” Benetti.

 One gets the impression that they went back to prison for several years, but not in the Slabs with New-Wave.
 Perhaps that was to let them avoid her influence.

-- In 2010, a new version of the Masters of Disaster surfaced.
-Heatstroke and Coldsnap reupped and were joined by Mudslide and Dust Devil II, two newcomers.
-From the dialogue one gets the impression that the team wasn’t formed by New-Wave but that they busted her out of prison to lead them.
+Heatstroke and Coldsnap reupped.
+They were joined by Mudslide and Dust Devil II, two newcomers.
+One gets the impression that the team wasn’t formed by New-Wave but that they busted her out of prison to lead them.